ShettyGaneshprasad/F1-Pitstop-Strategy-Generator/1_Requirements/Readme.md

 ## How

-- Run the application, fill the inputs asked on the console and find the result.
+- Run the application, fill the inputs asked on the console and find the Strategy Suitable for that Grand Prix.

 ## Detail requirements